leafo/lapis/docs/lua_getting_started.md

 described above, etlua takes care of converting the `.etlua` file into something usable by Lua.

+## Next

+Read the [Requests and Actions guide][5] next to learn how Lapis routes HTTP requests and lets you respond to them.

 [1]: https://github.com/leafo/etlua
 [2]: getting_started.html
 [3]: configuration.html
 [4]: etlua_templates.html
+[5]: $root/reference/actions.html